darsh-7/Cars-Dealership-system/README.md

 <img src="UI.gif" width="600">

-thanks to [IslamEssamSamir](https://github.com/IslamEssamSamir) for designing the DB
+thanks to [IslamEssamSamir](https://github.com/IslamEssamSamir) for designing the DB the project is about a "car agency system" for sales and authorization access of employees

-- we used Microsoft SQL Server as local DB to add the DB to your device follow this [page](https://learn.microsoft.com/en-us/sql/relational-databases/backup-restore/quickstart-backup-restore-database?view=sql-server-ver16) to restore the (DB backup.bak) file [^1].
+- we used c# and .net library for the main program and Microsoft SQL Server as local DB to add the DB to your device follow this [page](https://learn.microsoft.com/en-us/sql/relational-databases/backup-restore/quickstart-backup-restore-database?view=sql-server-ver16) to restore the (DB backup.bak) file [^1].

 - if you don't like the full-screen window in the program you can change it back to a resizable window and the app already flexible with this option